 - 45-degree angled dial is easy to read when taking measurements

-- Release valve button can get stuck
+- The release valve button can get stuck

 A bit unconventional of a design, the Etekcity is a sophisticated piece of equipment that has a lot of features while still being super affordable.

-The long candle lighter-design has a 360-degree pivot design, making it easy to attach and read while taking measurements
+The long candle lighter design has a 360-degree pivot design, making it easy to attach and read while taking measurements

 The dual-head design lets you push or pull to attach the valve and the nozzle has an LED attachment for use in the dark.

-It also features an auto shutoff function after 30 seconds of inactivity to save battery power.
+It also features an auto-shutoff function after 30 seconds of inactivity to save battery power.
 While useful, this feature can be somewhat annoying if you need to take repeated measurements.